nikhilsbhat/gocd-cli/docs/doc/gocd-cli_configrepo_get-internal.md

-## gocd-cli configrepo get-failed
+## gocd-cli configrepo get-internal

-Command to GET all config repos present in GoCD that are in a failed state [https://api.gocd.org/current/#get-all-config-repos]
+Command to GET all config repo information present in GoCD using internal api [/api/internal/config_repos] Do not use this command unless you know what you are doing with it

 ```
-gocd-cli configrepo get-failed [flags]
+gocd-cli configrepo get-internal [flags]
 ```

 ### Options

 ```
+      --failed   when enabled, fetches only the failed config repositories
-  -h, --help    help for get-failed
+  -h, --help     help for get-internal
       --names    list of config repo name those are failing
 ```

 ### Options inherited from parent commands